vincijy/SICP/chapter1/readme.md

 left         -> right

 ```
-Observe that applying this transfomation over and over again n times ,starting with 1 and 0 ,produced by the pair Fib(n) Fib(n)
+Observe that applying this transfomation over and over again n times ,starting with 1 and 0 ,produced  the pair Fib(n) Fib(n)

 The fibonacci numbers are produced by applying T n times.